Murder of Patricia Allen

 On November 13, 1991, Patricia Allen, a 31-year-old lawyer, was murdered by her estranged husband, Colin McGregor, with a crossbow in downtown Ottawa, Ontario, Canada.
-McGregor was found guilty of first-degree murder and sentenced to life in prison.
+McGregor was found guilty of first degree murder and sentenced to life in prison.

-The murder received national media coverage because it was the first instance, in Canada, of spousal homicide using a crossbow, which was a way to get around gun ownership laws and restrictions, and acquire a deadly weapon (though there have been several similar crossbow crimes since then).
+The murder received national media coverage as Canada's first recorded instance of spousal homicide committed with a crossbow.
+The crossbow was utilized to circumvent firearm regulations.

 Background

 Patricia Allen

 Patricia Allen, the only daughter of George and Maisie Allen, grew up with two brothers.
 Allen earned her bachelor's degree in philosophy at university in Ottawa.
 Allen attended the McGill University Faculty of Law, where she graduated at the top her class in 1988 and won the prize for the highest achievement in civil law.
 In 1989 she moved to Ottawa with McGregor, where she worked as a lawyer for Revenue Canada.

 Colin McGregor

-Colin McGregor (born in 1961) was the eldest of three boys of a Montreal business man, owner of a travel agency, and grew up in Westmount.
-He attended Westmount High School and at Marianopolis College he was valedictorian and student union president.
-He played junior (U20) rugby with the Westmount Rugby Club and he was a champion debater at McGill University, having won the Princeton University Debate Tournament in 1982.
+Colin McGregor was the eldest of three sons of a Montreal business man who owned a travel agency.
+McGregor grew up in Westmount in Montreal.
+He attended Westmount High School then Marianopolis College he was valedictorian and student union president.
+McGregor competed as a debater at McGill University.